yommexg/energy-funding-service-social-feed-mobile-app/README.md

 ## Troubleshooting

 - **API not reachable:** Ensure the JSON-server is running and IP address is correctly set for physical devices.
-- **Tailwind classes not working:** Ensure NativeWind v2.0.0 is installed and configured.
+- **Tailwind classes not working:** Ensure NativeWind and Tailwind is installed and configured Properly
 - **Redux errors:** Confirm Redux Toolkit and react-redux are installed and store is correctly provided.

 ---